VincentVanlaer/mesa-school-labs/content/wednesday/morning-session.md

     return
 end if
 ```
-In this way, the binary pointer `b` is coupled to the info that way stored at index `binary_id` (you usually don't have to worry about what exactly `binary_id` is, as its an input of most subroutines and hooks).
+In this way, the binary pointer `b` is coupled to the info that way stored at index `binary_id` (you usually don't have to worry about what exactly `binary_id` is, as it's an input of most subroutines and hooks).

 Now we can access any information the `binary_info` structure possesses:
 ```fortran